|Last Quarterly Update:||2/27/2017|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry are engaged primarily in offering docking or storage facilities for pleasure boats.
-Major US companies include California Yacht Marina, IGY Marinas, Safe Harbor Marinas, and Westrec Marinas.
+Major US companies include IGY Marinas, Safe Harbor Marinas, Suntex Marinas, and Westrec Marinas.
+Outside the US, major marinas include Hong Kong-based Gold Coast Yacht and Country Club and Mulpha Australia's Sanctuary Cove.

 The US and Europe are the world's two largest recreational boating regions, accounting for about 80% of the global market, according to the National Marine Manufacturers Association.
-Latin America is an emerging market for the marina industry.
+The Middle East is a growing market for the marina industry, led by new major waterfront projects in Dubai.

 The US marina industry includes about 3,800 establishments (single-location companies and units of multi-location companies) with combined annual revenue of about $4 billion.